cajogos/php-temp-cache/README.md

 ## Simple to Use

 The class has been written to be dead easy to use and should be familiar to anyone who has used any caching before.
-However, beware that the main aim of this cache is **not to be the fastest caching mechanism out there**, but to simplify the lives of those who just want to have a simple caching system in place to avoid hitting API limits, although from my experience it is well damn fast!
+However, beware that the main aim of this cache is **not to be the fastest caching mechanism out there**, but to simplify the lives of those who just want to have a simple caching system in place to avoid hitting API limits, although from my experience it is pretty fast!

 ### Storing (put)